merklejerk/furnarchy-zero/docs/PLUGIN_DEVELOPMENT.md

     version: string;     // Semantic version (e.g., "1.0.0")
     description?: string;// Optional description
     author?: string;     // Optional author name
-    toggle?: boolean;    // If true, the plugin starts disabled and can be toggled }
+    toggle?: boolean;    // If true, the plugin starts disabled and must be toggled on }

 version: "1.0.0",
     description: "A brief description of what this plugin does.",
     author: "Your Name",
+    toggle: true
-    toggle: true // If true, the plugin starts disabled and can be toggled }, (api: PluginContext) => {
+}, (api: PluginContext) => {
     // Your plugin logic goes here